-- In the absence of signage, maintain 6’ of distance from others, wear a mask unless in your office alone, and remain mindful of the importance of disinfecting all surfaces touched.
+- In the absence of signage, maintain 6 feet of distance from others, wear a mask unless in a personal office alone, and remain mindful of the importance of disinfecting all surfaces touched.

-The Garnet Pledge is a new set of expectations and safety measures for all members of our community designed to mitigate the spread of COVID-19 and help protect the health and well-being of community members.
+The College is continuing the Garnet Pledge, which is a set of expectations and safety measures for all members of our community designed to mitigate the spread of COVID-19 and help protect the health and well-being of community members into the spring 2021 semester.
 The College’s efforts will be consistent with both Pennsylvania and federal regulations and laws, and align with the recommended guidelines from the Centers for Disease Control and Prevention (CDC) and the best available guidance from the medical community.
-All staff and faculty are required to read, sign, and adhere to the Garnet Pledge.
+All staff and faculty members are required to read, sign, and adhere to the Garnet Pledge.
 The College’s efforts to reduce the spread of COVID-19 and help keep the campus community safe may be updated at any time, and all employees are responsible for familiarizing themselves with those updates.

 I understand that to reduce the spread of COVID-19 and do my part to help keep myself and members of the campus community healthy, I am committed to the rules detailed in this pledge.